Serves: 4 people.

 - Put large turkey into a lightly oiled roasting pan.

-- Spoon the remaining couscous around the turkey and roast for a further 25 minutes.
+- Spoon the remaining couscous around the turkey and roast for a further 25 minutes or until throughout.
 To test if the bird is cooked, pierce the thickest part of the thigh: the juices should run clear and the internal temperature should be around 75ºC.

 Please let us know how you get on with this recipe – We would love to hear your thoughts and feedback and send in your pictures!

 If you have any ideas or alternatives to this recipe please send them in or make a comment in the box below!